 The text must be divided into sections, each beginning on a new page.
 The sections consist of Abstract, Introduction, Materials and Methods, Results, Discussion, Acknowledgements, References, Tables, Figure legends.
 In exceptional circumstances, the Results and Discussion sections can be combined, but where this has been done, the authors must provide a justification for doing so in their covering letter.
-Footnotes are not acceptable.
-Files should not be submitted as 'read only'.

-The Abstract should not exceed 250 words.
+The Abstract should not normally consist of more than 200 words, and in no case should exceed 300 words.
 It should indicate the scope and main conclusions of the paper.
 Below the text, add a list of keywords for indexing purposes.

-The Introduction should not exceed 500 words.
+The Introduction should be no more than 750 words long.
 It should explain why the work was done, and briefly introduce the scope and contents of the paper.